mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 Similar to UpdateDead, except this is only called when the player is dead.
 If this is called, then ResetEffects will not be called.

-### public virtual void SaveCustomData(BinaryWriter writer)
+### public virtual void PreSaveCustomData()

+Currently never gets called, so this is useless.

+### public virtual TagCompound Save()

 Allows you to save custom data for this player.
-You are only able to save up to 64 KB of information (I don't imagine anyone will ever need more than that).
+Returns null by default.

-### public virtual void LoadCustomData(BinaryReader reader)
+### public virtual void Load(TagCompound tag)

 Allows you to load custom data you have saved for this player.

+### public virtual void LoadLegacy(BinaryReader reader)

+Allows you to load pre-v0.9 custom data you have saved for this player.

 ### public virtual void SetupStartInventory(IList\<Item\> items)